-The World Bank has surpassed its target of $ 73 Million for its next bond based on blockchain by $8 Million, according to a new announcement.
+In this Paragraph, The World Bank has surpassed its target of $ 73 Million for its next Blockchain Bond Trial by $8 Million, according to a new announcement.

-Participating Investors in Bond include QBE Insurance, Comm Bank, NSW, First State Super, Victoria’s Treasury Corporation, Treasury Corporation, SAFA, and North Trust, according to a release.
+Participating Investors in Bonds include QBE Insurance, Comm Bank, NSW, First State Super, Victoria’s Treasury Corporation, Treasury Corporation, SAFA, and North Trust, according to a release.

-Comm Bank is utilizing a private ethereum blockchain for bond-i, according to a bank press released this month.
+Comm Bank is utilizing a private Ethereum blockchain for bond-i, according to a bank press release this month.
 Microsoft has assessed the architecture and security factors of the platform.

 Arunma Oteh, treasurer of the World Bank, said on Friday in a statement that the organization welcomes the enormous interest received from various stakeholders.”